sharadregoti/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/load-balancing.md

   - /ensure-high-availability/load-balancing/
 ---

 Tyk supports native round-robin load-balancing in its proxy.
 This means that Tyk will rotate requests through a list of target hosts as requests come in.
-This can be very useful in microservice architectures where clusters of specialised services are launched for high availability.
+This can be very useful in microservice architectures where clusters of specialized services are launched for high availability.

 Setting up load balancing is done on a per API basis, and is defined in the API Definition file/object: